rauc/rauc/docs/concept/update-concept.rst

 Each update can optionally contain a new trusted keyring.
 The *handler* installs this keyring to the updated slot.
 If no new keyring is provided, the current keyring for the running system will be used instead.
-They keyring contains of one or more CA certificates and the corresponding CRLs, so that certificates can be verified even without network access.
+They keyring consists of one or more CA certificates and the corresponding Certificate revocation lists (CRLs), so that certificates can be verified even without network access.

 Image Resigning